Seattle City Light settles lawsuit over thousand-dollar power bills that left customers gasping

 The suit, filed in King County Superior Court , alleged that Seattle City Light invested in faulty — and costly — technology and then, when it failed, sought to correct the system’s errors by serially overcharging customers.

+In response to complaints by customers about shockingly large bills, City Councilmember Teresa Mosqueda ordered an audit of the electric utility’s billing and customer-service practices and suggestions for improvement.

-The settlement will be divided among qualifying residential City Light customers who received one or more estimated bills followed by a bill based on actual usage between Aug.
+The $3.5 million settlemen will be divided into two funds for qualifying residential City Light customers who received one or more estimated bills followed by a bill based on actual usage between Aug.
 21, 2015 and June 8, 2020.

+Approximately 25% of the net settlement will be allocated to a “True Up” fund for residential customers who received at least one estimated bill followed by a bill based on actual usage, according to the city.

+The remaining 75% of the net settlement will be allocated to an “Elevated Bill” fund for residential customers who received a bill in which the average kilowatt hours per day was 400% or more than their average daily kilowatt usage for a comparable billing period.

-City Light estimates the potential class could include around 300,000 residential accounts.
+City Light estimates the potential class could include around 300,000 residential accounts; the amount each customer receives is dependent upon the number of qualifying claims made.

+Once the court grants preliminary approval of the settlement agreement, potential class members will receive notice, providing an opportunity to submit a claim, object, or opt out.
+These notifications will likely go out before the end of the year.
+In all cases, customers must submit a claim to receive funds.

+The settlement administrator will process claim forms and notify City Light of customers who should receive credit on their account.
+The settlement administrator will mail checks to those who submit valid claims and who are not current customers of City Light.

+The effective date of the settlement, and thus distribution of funds, is dependent upon final court approval.

-Seattle City Attorney Pete Holmes said, “Considering that attorneys’ fees alone could eclipse the settlement figure if this case were taken to trial and then appealed, this was the right move.
+In a statement, Seattle City Attorney Pete Holmes said, “Considering that attorneys’ fees alone could eclipse the settlement figure if this case were taken to trial and then appealed, this was the right move.
 I’m glad to have the majority of the settlement total made available to existing City Light customers in the form of a future bill credit, and I’m thankful to the team who helped bring this case to resolution.”

+He said once the court grants preliminary approval of the settlement agreement, potential class members will receive notice, providing an opportunity to submit a claim, object, or opt out.
+The notifications will likely go out before the end of the year, he said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.